capport-wg/7710bis/README.md

    URI  The URI for the captive portal API endpoint to which the user
       should connect.
-This MUST be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.
+This MUST be padded with NULL (0x00) to make the

-Kumari & Kline          Expires September 8, 2020               [Page 5]
+Kumari & Kline           Expires October 1, 2020                [Page 5]

 Internet-Draft             DHCP Captive-Portal                March 2020

+      total option length (including the Type and Length fields) a multiple of 8 bytes.

+   Note that the URI parameter is not guaranteed to be null terminated.

 3. Precedence of API URIs